Judith Resnik: Legacy

 Amy Resnik, wife of Charles Resnik, touches the Space Shuttle Challenger Memorial after a wreath-laying ceremony at Arlington National Cemetery as part of NASA's Day of Remembrance.

 Resnik was posthumously awarded the Congressional Space Medal of Honor.
 She was also awarded the NASA Space Flight Medal for her first flight.
 Landmarks and buildings named for her include a dormitory at her alma mater, Carnegie Mellon University; Judith A. Resnik Elementary School in Gaithersburg, Maryland; Judith A. Resnik Community Learning Center (formerly Fairlawn Elementary) which she had attended was renamed in her honor in her hometown of Akron; and Judith A. Resnik Middle School, established in 2016, in San Antonio, Texas.
 A crater on the Moon was named after her, as was one on Venus, where all features are named after women.
 An asteroid, 3356 Resnik, was also named after her.

 A memorial to Resnik and the rest of the crew of Challenger was dedicated in Seabrook, Texas, where she lived while stationed at the Johnson Space Center.
 She is also commemorated on the Space Mirror Memorial at the Kennedy Space Center.
 The IEEE Judith A. Resnik Award was established in 1986 by the Institute of Electrical and Electronics Engineers and is presented annually to an individual or team in recognition of outstanding contributions to space engineering in areas of relevance to the IEEE.
 The Society of Women Engineers (SWE) awards the Resnik Challenger Medal annually to "a woman who has changed the space industry, has personally contributed innovative technology verified by flight experience ... and will be recognized through future decades as having created milestones in the development of space as a resource for all humankind."
 The Challenger Center was established in 1986 by the families of the Challenger crew, including Resnik's brother, Charles, in honor of the crew members.
 Its goal is to increase children's interest in science, technology, engineering and mathematics.

 Julie Fulton portrayed Resnik in the 1990 made-for-TV movie Challenger.

+The biography Judith Resnik: Unsung Astronaut (ISBN 9780821426890), part of the Biographies for Young Readers Series, is to be released in June 2026.